 On one of my visits to Chatham I was called to administer to an old sister who had been poisoned in her arm, and it had turned to a running sore.
 The night was dark and it was raining.
 I was to walk some three miles to her house.
 When about to start on my journey, Mr. Liddy heard of it and said: "Catholics do not treat their priests like that.
 If they want a priest they drive for him and bring him back, or pay for a rig to bring and take him back again.
-Now I am not a Saint, but

-I am not going to have this little fellow go out in this storm and walk all that distance.
+Now I am not a Saint, but I am not going to have this little fellow go out in this storm and walk all that distance.
 Proving his words by his action, he asked me if I would permit him to see the administration if he would hire a rig and drive me out?
 I told him that as to his seeing me administer in any of the ordinances of the church, I would certainly be pleased to permit him, but that I could walk out all right.
 He got a horse and carriage and drove me out.
 As I administered to the afflicted one, the Spirit of the Lord was with us in power.
 The pain was taken away at once, and the next Sunday the sister was out to church, healed.
 From this time Mr. Liddy was convinced that God was with the Latter Day Saints, and studied much, till finally he was brought to see and understand the gospel and obey it.
-He is now a brave defender of the faith, a good Saint, and a useful officer in Chatham branch.
-Brother Liddy has been ordained an elder, and now is President Detroit branch
+He is now a brave defender of the faith, a good Saint, and a useful officer in Chatham Branch.
+Brother Liddy has since been ordained an elder, and has served as president of the Detroit Branch.

-I have neglected to state that I was elected vice-president of London district in 1885, which office 1 tried to fill until January, 1887, when at the conference at Egrmont I was released.
-At this same conference I was elected President of London district, which position I have held up to the present time.
-It was at this conference I first met Bro. and Sr. King, who have since been such kind friends to me.
-I went to Masonville branch with Bro.
-King, preached there twenty-six times in thirty-one days, baptized five, among them Sr. King and Grandma Silks.
-Sr. Silks was eighty-seven years old, had been a member of the Presbyterian church for seventy years.
-God showed her in open vision that I was His chosen servant, and commanded her to be baptized.
+I have neglected to state that I was elected vicepresident of London District in 1885, which office I tried to fill until January, 1887, when at the conference at Egremont I was released.
+At this same conference I was elected president of London District, which position I held for many years.
+It was at this conference I first met Brother and Sister King, who have since been such kind friends to me.

+I went to Masonville Branch with Brother King, preached there twenty-six times in thirty-one days, baptized five, among them Sister King and Grandma Silks.
+Sister Silks was eighty-seven years old, had been a member of the Presbyterian Church for seventy years.
+God showed her in open vision that I was his chosen servant, and commanded her to be baptized.

-After this I arranged to meet Rev. Mr. McDonald, the Presbyterian minister of Horning's Mills, in debate.
-He to affirm that Joseph Smith was a false prophet.
-Debate to take place in October.
-It is a fact that after the gentleman had purchased several books, treating on the prophetic mission of Joseph Smith, that notwithstanding ne had signed articles to debate, and I was on hand at the proper time, he refused to debate.
-He stated that he had learned more of Joseph Smith and his work since signing the articles for debate.
-I am informed that he has since resigned his position as a minister in the Presbyterian church.
+After this I arranged to meet Rev. Mr. Mc-Donald, the Presbyterian minister of Horning's Mills, in debate, he to affirm that Joseph Smith was a false prophet.
+The debate was to take place in October.
+It is a fact that after the gentleman had purchased several books treating on the prophetic mission of Joseph Smith, notwithstanding he had signed articles to debate, and I was on hand at the proper time, he refused to debate.
+He stated that he had learned more of Joseph Smith and his work since signing the articles of debate.
+I was informed that he afterwards resigned his position as a minister in the Presbyterian Church.